hezhenwei/MTDChatBot/README.md

 You can chat with it.<br />
 say something start with "@myke" for example "@myke what do you like"
+It will also auto-chat when there are only 1 people in server.

 ### Installing
 Download here:<br/>